Satyendra04-tech/Basic-SQL-Functions/README.md

      * Syntax = `SELECT DISTINCT **column_name** from **table_name** ; `

-3. **COunt** = It returns the number of rows that are present in the given column of the table.
+3. **Count** = It returns the number of rows that are present in the given column of the table.

      * Syntax = `SELECT COUNT (**column_name**) from **table_name** ;`